Pension schemes: information requirements

 You’ll need to include the:

-- PSTR of scheme you want to make changes to
+- Pension Scheme Tax Reference of the scheme you want to make changes to

 - current name of scheme or establisher